-As a fan, I always look forward to watching the Texans play.
+As a fan, I always look forward to watching my Texas teams play.
 (For those who know me well, you know I’m also a lifelong New York Jets fan).
-As a podiatrist, I tend to look at the injury reports.
-There are always foot and ankle injuries that the players have.
-Many of them are injuries my patient come in for as well.
+But, as a podiatrist, I tend to look at the injury reports.
+And foot and ankle injuries always populate the ranks of the injured player lists.
+Then, many my patient come in for the exact same injuries, after trying to channel their sports dreams through home play.

 Here’s the thing…some of these injuries take the players out of the game for weeks, if not the season.
 Think about that.
-A football player getting paid millions of dollars has to sit out because of a foot injury.
-It’s the same injuries that my patients hope to recover from in short days or weeks.
+A football or basketball player getting paid millions of dollars has to sit out because of a foot injury.
+And it could be the same injury that my patients hope to recover from in a few short days or weeks.
 I think it’s a good perspective to have.
+And a good way to stay calm if a sports injury keeps you sidelined for a while.

-Do any of these football injuries ring a bell?
+Do any of these football injuries or basketball injuries ring a bell?

 Former New York Giants quarterback Eli Manning had plantar fasciitis.
 It kept him out of the game for half the season.
 And you can imagine the top notch treatment he received.
 If these symptoms sound familiar, don’t wait to come into the office.